autonomy-course/autonomy-course.github.io/textbook/autonomy-textbook.md

 - lots of **straight lines**
 - well defined corners

-The _common_ methods to find/distinguish landmarks use thes properties,
+The _common_ methods to find/distinguish landmarks use these properties,

 1. [spikes](#landmarks--spikes)
 2. [RANSAC](#landmarks--ransac-random-sample-consensus)